-Exit portals are useful for speeding up interior renderings, when the interior is lit by an environmental light source, such as the sun/sky model.
+Exit portals are useful for speeding up interior renderings when the interior is lit by an environmental light source, such as the sun/sky model.

+Basically an "exit portal" is a simple shader that assigns no physical properties to the surface it is applied to: it only acts as an "open window" to the environment.
 Exit portals are placed over the openings between the interior and the exterior environment.
 These openings are the 'portals' in the scene.